cloudflare/cloudflare-docs/content/constellation/get-started/first-constellation-worker.md

 ## Code

-With your project configured, begin coding in your `image-classifier-worker`'s `index.ts` file.
+With your Worker configured, begin coding in your `image-classifier-worker`'s `index.ts` file.

 The following script gets a PNG file upload from the request, decodes the image to RGB raw bitmaps, constructs a 3D tensor with the input data, runs the SqueezeNet model, maps the top predictions to the ImagetNet human-readable classes and returns the strongest one in a JSON object.